LezaMalik/Int_2023/README.md

 ### 43.  ln

-Allows us to create links.
+Allows to create links.
 Similar to the idea of shortcut on windows.
 (We can access the programs with the help of shortcuts from our desktop.)
 Both the files are pointing to the same file.
 If you make changes in one file, you can see the same changes in the other file.

 		`ln orignalfile.txt hardlink.txt`= : Outputs the same output as the original file.
 They are both referring/pointing to the same file in memory.